Table of contents

 Available translation services in SimpleLocalize:

-- DeepL translator is the only machine translation engine that supports features like auto-detecting text languages or translating content with vector graphics and formatting.
-It is known by machine learning-driven translations that are more accurate than any other system on the market.
+• DeepL translator is the only machine translation engine that supports features like auto-detecting text languages or translating content with vector graphics and formatting.
+It is known for machine learning-driven translations that are more accurate than any other system on the market.

-In order to auto-translate your texts, go to 'Languages' tab and select option 'Start auto translation' next to the language you want to get translated.
+To auto-translate your texts into a selected language, go to 'Languages' tab and select option 'Start auto translation' next to the language you want to get translated.

 The 'Start auto translation' button won't show up if 100% language content is translated.